BenPyton/ProceduralDungeon/ReadMe.md

 <summary><b>Is there a seed?</b></summary>

 > Yes, there is a seed for the dungeon generation.\
-> I made a parameter in the `DungeonGenerator` actor to have different types of seed:
+> I made a parameter in the [`DungeonGenerator`](https://benpyton.github.io/ProceduralDungeon/guides/Getting-Started/Generating-Dungeon/Dungeon-Generator#seed-type) actor to have different types of seed:
+>
-> - You can have a fixed seed you can set in the actor which will be always used (useful for testing and debugging purpose, or to set manually the seed from the game).
+> - You can have a fixed seed you can set in the actor which will be always used (useful for testing and debugging purpose, or to set manually the seed in Blueprint or C++).
 > - You can have an incrementing seed, using the fixed seed for the first generation, then adding a value to it at each generation (useful for demonstration purpose).
 > - You can have a random seed generated for each generation (for released game mostly, or to test quickly a lot of dungeon generations).